HarshiniR4/Topic-Modelling/README.md

 # Topic-Modelling
 Topic modelling is a concept of Natural Language Processing.
 Topic modeling is a type of statistical modeling for discovering the abstract “topics” that occur in a collection of documents.
 Latent Dirichlet Allocation (LDA) is an example of topic model and is used to classify text in a document to a particular topic.
+Topic Modelling of text documents to identify the top topic in a whole document